OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-run-samples.md

         }
         InnerTrieNode result = new InnerTrieNode(depth);
         Text trial = new Text(prefix);
-        // append an extra byte on toohello prefix trial.append(new byte[1], 0, 1);
+        // append an extra byte on to the prefix trial.append(new byte[1], 0, 1);
         int currentBound = lower;
         for(int ch = 0; ch < 255; ++ch) {